-Adaptive clothing isn’t covered directly by FSA/HSA, but equipment used to make dressing easier such as magnetic closures are covered.
+Adaptive clothing isn’t covered directly by FSA/HSA, but equipment used to make dressing easier, such as magnetic closures, might be covered.

 Is Adaptive Clothing Tax Deductible?

 The U.S. Tax Code allows you to deduct certain medical expenses from your federal income taxes.
-Some of the medical expenses that are deductible are those associated with acquiring durable medical equipment.
+Some of the deductible medical expenses are those associated with acquiring durable medical equipment.

 Is Big and Tall Adaptive Clothing Available?